manuel-serrano/icfp2024-sudoku/README.md

 }
 ```

+We can move the `$` out so that it is around the entire `pragma` to
-Using staging we can write a more compact, but equivalent version:
+write a more compact, but equivalent version:

 ```
 const sumRaw = (j) => {